nickbartram/deep-learning-challenge/Report.md

 ![1732824577471](image/Report/1732824577471.png)

-Other preprocessing steps include binning the "APPLICATION_TYPE" and "CLASSIFICATION" columns to limit the number of unique values.
+Other preprocessing steps include grouping infrequent categories in the "APPLICATION_TYPE" and "CLASSIFICATION" columns to limit the number of unique values.
 Too many unique values could create too much noise for the model.
 Also all the categorical values were changed to boolean using `.get_dummies` and finally changed to binary integers (0,1) with simple casting `.astype(int)`.
 Some examples here (view full script file to see full extent of preprocessing):

 ![1732824816913](image/Report/1732824816913.png)

-(The above shows the "APPLICATION_TYPE" column being binned to create an "Other" category to help limit the number of unique entries)
+(The above shows the "APPLICATION_TYPE" column being grouped to create an "Other" category to help limit the number of unique entries)

 ![1732825096225](image/Report/1732825096225.png)